FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

    :header-rows: 1

    * - Type
-     - 描述
+     - Description
    * - i32
-     - Call status, 0 indicates success, otherwise it indicates failure
+     -Call status, 0 means success, otherwise it means failure
 ```

 #### getReturnDataSize

 **_ Description _**

-Gets the length of the return value of the external contract call, which can only be called after the external contract call is successful.。
+Gets the length of the return value of the external contract call, which can only be called after the external contract call is successful。

 **_ Parameters _**